hemachandran/javascript/06-Functions.md

 function square(number) {
   return number * number;
 }

+/* Syntax
+function - reversed keyword in js square - name of the function
+(number) - parameter
+return - reversed keyword in js & something will be returned */
 ```
 ### Calling the function
 - By using the function name and pass the parameter within enclosed parentheses